kmalali/react-learning/exercises/exercises.md

 2. Make the entire blog page componentized.
 Create components as you deem fit.

 3. Please find out what event.stopPropagation() does.

+## May 29, 2018
+Add The reviewws for a product below the product details (in the product detail view).
+Also add a "submit a review form" that has all review details.
+Adding a review should show the review in the reviews section